1dr1ss1/RockPaperScissors/README.md

 # RockPaperScissors
-Rock paper scissors game againts the Computer
+Rock Paper Scissors game againts the Computer.
+A simple project for practicing JavaScript concepts.